JuliaFong/reactquizpractice/README.md

 * Learn how to use React and TypeScript together
 * Review React
 * Understand hooks on a deeper level
-* Build a Trivia Game using and API
+* Build a Trivia Game using an API

 # Technologies Used
 * React.js